scrumzone/tasktree/README.md

 There are a lot of steps involved with getting everything set up locally, so we have a Docker Compose project to help get started a lot quicker.

 To use Docker, on Windows, install Docker Desktop.
 On Linux, install the Docker daemon from you package manager.

+You will still need to run `dotnet ef database update` to ensure the database is properly set up.

 ## Running the app